 13 Apr 1953 Short Service Commission Lieutenant RAMC.

 4 Dec 1953 Married Marion Douglas McKinney in Fisherwick Presbyterian Church, Belfast.

 13 Apr 1954 Short Service Commission Captain RAMC.

 Malta 1954 Served in Malta.
-Whitfield said that: "in 1954 I got to Malta and within a few days was doing an exchange transfusion with glass cannulas and bits of metal linked together with rubber tubing, and with just a two-way syringe".1
+Whitfield said: In 1954 I got to Malta and within a few days was doing an exchange transfusion with glass cannulas and bits of metal linked together with rubber tubing, and with just a two-way syringe.1

 7 June 1956 Permanent Regular Army Commission Lieutenant RAMC.